top of page

 It’s tempting to fall in love with a venue before finalising your guest list - but size really does matter here.

-💡 Tip: Always ask about maximum and minimum capacities, and whether the venue adjusts pricing based on guest numbers.
+💡 Tip: Always ask about maximum and minimum capacities, and whether they adjust pricing based on guest numbers.

 What’s The Vibe?

-Rustic, romantic, modern, coastal, countryside… what’s your dream wedding vibe?
-Your venue should complement your overall style and reflect who you are as a couple.
+Rustic, romantic, modern, coastal, countryside... whatever your style, your wedding should tell your story and reflect who you are as a couple.

 Love the idea of ocean views?
-Cornwall has some stunning beachside venues.
+Cornwall and Devon have some stunning beachside spots.
 More into lush countryside barns or regal manor houses?
-Try Somerset or Wiltshire.
+Try Hertfordshire or Oxfordshire.

-💡 Tip: Ask if the venue welcomes personal touches like DIY décor, signature cocktails, or family-run catering.
-These details can make your wedding unmistakably yours.
+💡 Tip: Some venues come with built-in character, while others offer a blank canvas ready for your imagination.
+Ask whether they welcome personal touches like DIY décor, signature cocktails, or family-run catering.
+These details can make your celebration unmistakably yours.

-Choose Your Region (Hint: The South West Is Full of Gems!)
+Choose Your Region (Plug: The South West Is Full of Gems!)

-The South West is one of the UK’s most picturesque wedding destinations, offering everything from sweeping coastlines to rolling hills.
-Here’s a quick flavour of what each area offers:
+The South West is one of the UK’s most popular and picturesque destinations, offering everything from sweeping coastlines to rolling hills.
+Here’s a quick flavour of what each area has to offer:

-Cornwall: A haven for beach lovers and outdoor ceremonies, Cornwall offers laid-back coastal charm with some of the UK’s most dramatic scenery.
+• Cornwall: A haven for beach lovers and outdoor ceremonies, Cornwall offers laid-back coastal appeal with some of the UK’s most dramatic scenery.

-Dorset: A perfect blend of countryside and coast, plus charming market towns and heritage sites.
+• Dorset: A perfect blend of coast and rural beauty, plus scenic market towns and heritage sites.

 Choose a region that feels meaningful to you both - maybe it’s where you grew up, where you had your first trip away together, or simply somewhere you’ve always dreamed of visiting.